-GCSE Drama is the perfect subject for you if you have a very good command of English and want to deepen your understanding of drama theory and performance.
+IGCSE Drama is the perfect subject for you if you have a very good command of English and want to deepen your understanding of drama performance with theory.
 You should have an interest in gaining a greater understanding of how theatre and plays work, and a creative instinct for communicating your views through both practical exploration and written reflection.
 If you are considering a career in the performing arts industries, studying drama at this level will provide you with an excellent level of experience in performance skills.
-However, the Edexcel Drama qualification will give you a superb grounding in far more than just acting.
+However, the IGCSE Drama qualification will give you a superb grounding in far more than just acting.
 Successful Drama students go on to read subjects such as law, English, history, journalism, business studies and psychology at university.
 A wide range of careers from teaching to management, business to politics all rely on the core elements of presentation, leadership, creativity and decision-making that are intrinsic to the Drama course.

 The course combines practical, creative and analytical skills in equal measure.
 You will learn the skills for independently developing your own drama for performance.
 You will also be required to write about your drama; developing your ability to justify your choices and opinions.
 The course involves studying practitioners and plays in detail.
-The GCSE Drama course will give you the opportunity to study play texts, theatrical practitioners and dramatic theory from the perspective of director, designer, performer and critic.
-The course provides you with a detailed understanding of the language of theatre, enabling you to use this to inform and develop your performance skills, as well as helping you become an informed critic, analysing, questioning and justifying both your own ideas and those of others.
+The IGCSE Drama course will give you the opportunity to study play texts, theatrical practitioners and dramatic theory, whilst utilising them within a performance context.

-The GCSE Drama course consists of 3 units (1 internally assessed and 2 externally examined).
-The course is 60% coursework based, with 40% final written examination.
-You will be required to produce extensive written documentation to back up the practical work you undertake on the course.
+The IGCSE Drama course consists of 2 components (1 internally assessed and 1 externally examined).
+The course is 60% practically based, with 40% final written examination.

-Component 1: Devising Coursework (40% of the qualification) 60 marks:
+Component 1: Written examination 2 hours 30 minutes (40% of the qualification) 80 marks: